BBYO's March of the Living

-Your program deposit and any money you put down for March of the Living is completely refundable until December 19, 2013.
+Your program deposit and any money you put down for March of the Living is completely refundable until mid-December, 2014 (specific deadline TBD).
 All cancellations must be made by writing, please email us at firstname.lastname@example.org

 - Who do I contact if I have additional scholarship questions?

 Aaron Robbin 202-537-8091 (Operations Director)